Finding an apartment to call ‘home’ can be a real challenge.

-Chances are if you have a pet, you’re already looking at places that allow them.
+Chances are if you have a pet, you’re already looking at apartment rentals that allow them.

-But maybe you want a dog in the future, and if that is likely, you should consider properties that allow dogs and are also set up to be a good home for one.
+But maybe you want to own a dog in the future.
+If that is likely, you should consider properties that allow dogs and are also set up to be a good home for one.
 An apartment with no fenced in yard would be less than ideal for a dog.

 More and more places are allowing pets, but they might come with a stipulation.
 A pretty common one these days is ‘no dogs over 50 pounds.’